ani03sha/cs-study-plan/README.md

 # CS Study Plan

+This is a complete guide to become a solid CS engineer.

 This README takes reference from [John Washam's Coding Interview University](https://github.com/jwasham/coding-interview-university).
+It's his work completely and I am just modifying it just for the "personal" touch.
+Many thanks to John

 ## What is it?